otrack/cloud-computing-infrastructures/scaling/README.md

 # Scaling horizontally a web service

-*Disclaimer.*
-This practical assumes that you know the basics of Kubernetes and have a cluster at your disposal with `kubectl` properly set-up.
-Before you start, you should make a copy of this file as well as the accompagning sources, using the `git clone https://github.com/otrack/cloud-computing-hands-on` command

 We are interested in scaling-up a web service named Pdfmagic.
 This service allows to convert a jpg image into a pdf document (similarly to several existing internet sites).
 The jpg file is sent by the client via a POST request to the service.